-The feminist literary organization Belladonna in New York to host a public reading and publish a chapbook by writer Iman Mersal.
+The feminist literary organization Belladonna in New York will host a public reading and publish a chapbook by writer Iman Mersal.

-Mansion in Beirut invited artist Menna El Shazly for a residency.
+Mansion in Beirut invited artist Mena El Shazly for a residency.

 Spring Sessions in Amman covered the participation of artists Sara Farag ElKamel, Habiba Effat, Ahmed Mongey, Reeham Mourad, and Hanaa Safwat, in its fifth edition.